 ClickUp has distinct features like custom statuses, checklist templates, task dependencies, status templates, workload charts, and much more.
 Click up has strong phone support, with helplines being open 24/7 and on holidays.
 Designed for any size team, it also has the most integrations.

-Note: We had considered covering Slack, but since it's more of a conversational platform vs project management, we decided to leave it out of the list.
+Note: We had considered covering Slack, and a few other software, but since it's more of a conversational platform vs project management, we decided to leave it out of the list.

 None of these four project management tools have a windows application client, but they all have clients for the web, IOS, and Android.
 Their mobile apps are all user-friendly, and all four integrate with almost any software you can imagine, including Zapier.

-All four software provide open API, webinars, tutorials, and walk-throughs to make sure that you completely understand the platform and make it easy to use for your team.
+All four software provides open API, webinars, tutorials, and walk-throughs to make sure that you completely understand the platform and make it easy to use for your team.